History and Geography

 Gallery of Children’s Work

-Year 2 Pine Class made a stop animation film about The Great Fire of London with help from the Discovery team at 3.
+Year 2 made stop-animation films about The Great Fire of London with help from the Discovery team at 3.
+This brought together their learning in History, English, Art, DT and Computing in a final piece of work.

 Online Resources for Families and Children